whatsup/whatsup/README.md

 ## Examples

--   [Sierpinski](https://fract.github.io/sierpinski) - perfomance test like React sierpinski triangle. [[source](https://github.com/fract/fract.github.io/tree/master/src/sierpinski)]
+-   [Sierpinski](https://whatsup.github.io/sierpinski) - perfomance test like React sierpinski triangle. [[source](https://github.com/fract/whatsup.github.io/tree/master/src/sierpinski)]
--   [Todos](https://fract.github.io/todos) - fractal-like realization of TodoMVC. [[source](https://github.com/fract/fract.github.io/tree/master/src/todos)]
+-   [Todos](https://whatsup.github.io/todos) - WhatsUp realization of TodoMVC. [[source](https://github.com/fract/whatsup.github.io/tree/master/src/todos)]
--   [Loadable](https://fract.github.io/loadable) - an example showing how you can organize the display of loaders during background loading.
-I specifically added small delays there in order to slow down the processes. [[source](https://github.com/fract/fract.github.io/tree/master/src/loadable)]
+-   [Loadable](https://whatsup.github.io/loadable) - an example showing how you can organize the display of loaders during background loading.
+I specifically added small delays there in order to slow down the processes. [[source](https://github.com/fract/whatsup.github.io/tree/master/src/loadable)]
--   [Factors](https://fract.github.io/factors) - work in different conditions.
+-   [Factors](https://whatsup.github.io/factors) - work in different conditions.
 One and the same fractal, depending on the factor set in the context, gives three different results, and also maintains their relevance.
-Try editing the name and age. [[source](https://github.com/fract/fract.github.io/tree/master/src/factors)]
+Try editing the name and age. [[source](https://github.com/fract/whatsup.github.io/tree/master/src/factors)]
--   [Antistress](https://fract.github.io/antistress) - just a toy, click the balls, paint them in different colors and get cool pictures.
+-   [Antistress](https://whatsup.github.io/antistress) - just a toy, click the balls, paint them in different colors and get cool pictures.
 In fact, this is a fractal that shows a circle inside itself, or three of the same fractals inscribed in the perimeter of the circle.
 Click - paint, long click - crush, long click in the center of the crushed circle - return to its original state.
-If you crush the circles to a sufficiently deep level, you can see the [Sierpinski triangle](https://en.wikipedia.org/wiki/Sierpi%C5%84ski_triangle). [[source](https://github.com/fract/fract.github.io/tree/master/src/antistress)]
+If you crush the circles to a sufficiently deep level, you can see the [Sierpinski triangle](https://en.wikipedia.org/wiki/Sierpi%C5%84ski_triangle). [[source](https://github.com/fract/whatsup.github.io/tree/master/src/antistress)]